-Component Content 1 Portfolio Students produce a portfolio of practical work showing their personal response to a set starting poin brief, scenario or stimulus.
-The portfolio may be presented in appropriate formats for the specification title they are following and chosen area of study, including sketchbooks, digital presentations, moun sheets, maquettes, prototypes, animated work, scale models or illustrated written work.
+PAPER CONTENT ASSESSMENT 1.
+Portfolio Students produce a portfolio of practical work showing their personal response to a set starting point, brief, scenario or stimulus.
+The portfolio may be presented in appropriate formats for the specification title they are following and chosen area of study, including sketchbooks, digital presentations, mounted sheets, maquettes, prototypes, animated work, scale models or illustrated written work.
 The portfolio must provide evidence that the student has met all four assessment objectives.
-120 marks - 60% 2 Externally set task Students respond to one of five themes, each with a range of written and visual starting points and stimuli.
+120 marks 60% 2.
+Externally set task Students respond to one of five themes, each with a range of written and visual starting points and stimuli.
 Students research, plan and develop ideas for their response to the option they have chosen, which they must then realise within the ten-hour supervised time period.
-80 marks - 10 hours - 40%
+80 marks 10 hours 40%